David Worth (filmmaker)

-David Worth (born March 2, 1940) is an American cinematographer and film director.
-He has contributed as cinematographer to more than twenty films, including Bloodsport, Any Which Way You Can and Bronco Billy.
-He also directed films including Warrior of the Lost World, Lady Dragon and Hard Knocks while also doing a few films with pseudonyms such as Sven Conrad and Jim Hastings.
-He directed the 1989 film Kickboxer.
+David Worth (March 2, 1940 – September 7, 2026) was an American film director, screenwriter and cinematographer.
+He contributed as cinematographer to more than 20 films, including Bloodsport, Any Which Way You Can and Bronco Billy.
+Worth also directed films including Warrior of the Lost World, Lady Dragon and Hard Knocks while also doing a few films with pseudonyms such as Sven Conrad and Jim Hastings.
+He co-directed the 1989 film Kickboxer, with Mark DiSàlle.
+Worth died on September 7, 2026, at the age of 86.